JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 Kotlin Multiplatform helps streamline both technical and organizational processes:

 * You can reduce duplication and maintenance costs by sharing logic and UI code across platforms.
-This also allows to release features simultaneously on multiple platforms.
+This also makes it possible to release features simultaneously on multiple platforms.
-* You make team collaboration easier as the knowledge of unified logic reflected in shared code is easier to transfer between team members, and there's less duplication of effort between dedicated platform teams.
+* Team collaboration becomes easier because unified logic is accessible in shared code, making it easier to transfer knowledge between team members, and reduce duplication of effort between dedicated platform teams.

 In addition to faster time to market, <format style="bold," color="Blue">55%</format> users reported improved collaboration after adopting KMP and <format style="bold," color="Purple">65%</format> of teams reported improved performance and quality, (in the KMP Survey Q2 2024).